Comparing Archer-Daniels-Midland (NYSE:ADM) & Yanglin Soybean (OTCMKTS:YSYB)

-Yanglin Soybean (OTCMKTS:YSYB) and Archer-Daniels-Midland (NYSE:ADM) are both basic materials companies, but which is the better business?
-We will compare the two companies based on the strength of their valuation, dividends, analyst recommendations, risk, earnings, profitability and institutional ownership.
+Archer-Daniels-Midland (NYSE:ADM) and Yanglin Soybean (OTCMKTS:YSYB) are both consumer staples companies, but which is the superior stock?
+We will compare the two businesses based on the strength of their analyst recommendations, dividends, valuation, institutional ownership, earnings, profitability and risk.

-77.1% of Archer-Daniels-Midland shares are owned by institutional investors.
-1.3% of Archer-Daniels-Midland shares are owned by insiders.
+77.1% of Archer-Daniels-Midland shares are held by institutional investors.
+1.3% of Archer-Daniels-Midland shares are held by insiders.
 Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company will outperform the market over the long term.

+This table compares Archer-Daniels-Midland and Yanglin Soybean’s gross revenue, earnings per share and valuation.

+This table compares Archer-Daniels-Midland and Yanglin Soybean’s net margins, return on equity and return on assets.

-This is a breakdown of current ratings for Yanglin Soybean and Archer-Daniels-Midland, as provided by MarketBeat.
+This is a summary of recent recommendations and price targets for Archer-Daniels-Midland and Yanglin Soybean, as provided by MarketBeat.com.

 |Sell Ratings